This article was last updated Aug. 25, 2020.

 - Signing up for Medicare Part A if you’d like to keep contributing to your Health Savings Account (HSA).

 Once you sign up for Medicare, you can no longer contribute to your HSA.
-So, if you have a high deductible health plan and HSA through your employer or your spouse’s employer, you may want to delay signing up for Part A and Part B, and keep contributing to your HSA.
+So, if you have a qualified high deductible health plan and HSA, you may want to delay signing up for Part A and Part B, and keep contributing to your HSA.

-Note: If you’ve already signed up for Social Security or if your employer coverage has fewer than 20 employees, you must sign up for Part A.
+Note: If you’ve already signed up for Social Security or if your employer coverage has fewer than 20 employees External Site, you should sign up for Part A.

 - Choosing a plan that doesn’t include your doctor.